eclipse/kuksa.val/doc/protocol/support.md

-# What do the KUKSA.val Server and data Broker support?
+# What do the KUKSA.val Server and databroker support?
-This file contains an overview what the KUKSA.val Server and data Broker each supports.
+This file contains an overview what the KUKSA.val Server and databroker each supports.
 It focuses on gRPC and VISS support and also what feeders are supported.

 ## Supported protocols